CodeSmile-0000011110110111/de.codesmile.luny/README.md

 imported[1]:EndsWith(".unity")
 ```

-This is syntactic sugar for the more verbose alternative, sort of resembling a C# static method call and much less "object-oriented":
+This is syntactic sugar for the more verbose alternative, sort of resembling a C# static method call:
 ```
 string.EndsWith(imported[1], ".unity")
 ```

-The UnityEditor and UnityEngine APIs are at your disposal, this is merely a tip-of-the-iceberg example:
+Both `UnityEditor` and `UnityEngine` APIs are at your disposal, this is merely a tip-of-the-iceberg example:
 ```
 EditorSceneManager.OpenScene("Main Scene.unity");
 ```